 You may be familiar with quinoa, a delicious and nutritious grain often found in overpriced salad bowls.
-But did you know that its extract is an amazing ingredient when used in haircare products?
+But did you know that its extract is an amazing ingredient when used in haircare products like shampoo and conditioner?
 Quinoa is considered a complete protein, meaning that it contains all the essential amino acids.
 Since our hair is made out of keratin (a protein), reinforcing it with quinoa extract adds strength and protection.

 Quinoa Seed Extract for Hair

 Type of ingredient: Hydrator, strengthener, and anti-inflammatory